stinagus/stinagus/README.md

 ---
 ### Fun fact
 🏃‍♀️ Former Track and Field Athlete
 Used to compete in sprints and hurdles.
-Now a statistics nerd and a track fan at its finest.

 <!--
 **stinagus/stinagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.